 Some people lacking or expressing less ADH, due to genetic mutations, are known to be more intolerant than the average.
-But anyone have alcohol intolerance at different levels.
-Some people also have alcohol allergy, which causes an immune system response that can be restrained by not consuming alcohol.
+But anyone has alcohol intolerance at different levels.
+Some people also have an alcohol allergy, which causes an immune system response that can be restrained by not consuming alcohol.

 What research is made on alcohol consumption?

-Research on alcohol primarily focus on addiction, alcohol consumption must always be taken seriously to avoid severe damages to health.
+Research on alcohol primarily focuses on addiction, alcohol consumption must always be taken seriously to avoid severe damage to health.

-Some companies are working on solution to limit the side-effects of alcohol consumption such as the hangover.
-These companies stimulate alcohol by-products degradation through probiotics or enzymes, or by using different types of painkillers.
+Some companies are working on solutions to limit the side effects of alcohol consumption such as hangovers.
+These companies stimulate alcohol by-product degradation through probiotics or enzymes, or by using different types of painkillers.

 But as of now, and according to our knowledge, no miracle solution has been put on the market.
 So, drinking water is the best cure for now.

-And remember, the best advice is to consume (good) alcohol with (high) moderation.
+And remember, the best advice is to consume (good) alcohol in (high) moderation.